ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 ## Define a reference resolver
 Next, we'll need to [define an entity reference resolver](https://www.apollographql.com/docs/federation/entities#2-define-a-reference-resolver) so that the supergraph can resolve data across multiple graphs during a query.
-We do this by creating a `public static` method and annotating it with the `[ReferenceResolver]` attribute.
+A reference resolver is similar to many other [data resolvers in Hot Chocolate](docs/hotchocolate/v12/fetching-data/resolvers) with some key requirements:
+1. They must be `public static` methods within the type they are resolving
+1. They must be annotated with the `[ReferenceResolver]` attribute
 ```csharp
 public class Product
 {